-Introducing Platform Surface Interior Angle and Its Role in Flake Formation, Size and Shape
+136-137: Introducing Platform Surface Interior Angle and Its Role in Flake Formation, Size and Shape

 Four ways archaeologists have tried to gain insights into how flintknapping creates lithic variability are fracture mechanics, controlled experimentation, replication and attribute studies of lithic assemblages.
-Of the these, fracture mechanics has the advantage of being based more closely on first principles derived from physics and material sciences, but its practical application to controlled experimentation, replication and lithic studies more generally has been limited.
+Of these, fracture mechanics has the advantage of being based more closely on first principles derived from physics and material sciences, but its practical application to controlled experimentation, replication and lithic studies more generally has been limited.
 Controlled experiments have the advantage of being able to explicitly quantify the contribution of individual variables to knapping outcomes, and the results of these experiments have provided models of flake formation that when applied to the archaeological record of flintknapping have provided insights into past behavior.
 Here we attempt to provide some linkage between fracture mechanics and the results of the controlled experiments to increase its explanatory and predictive power.
-We do this by looking for the impact of the Herztian cone of percussion, a constant in fracture mechanics, on flake platforms.
+We do this by documenting the influence of the Herztian cone of formation, a constant in fracture mechanics, on flake platforms.
 We find that the platform width is a function of the Hertzian cone constant angle and the geometry of the platform edge.
 This finding strengthens the foundation of one of the models emerging from the controlled experiments and with some additional work should make it possible to merge more of the experimental results into a more comprehensive model.

 Introduction

 There is considerable literature dedicated to better understanding how flakes form.
-Roughly speaking, this work falls into several broad categories which we can call fracture mechanics (e.g. Cotterell and Kaminga etc., Speth 1972), controlled experiments (e.g. Speth, Pelcin, Dibble etc.), replicative experiments (e.g. Eren etc.), and attribute analysis of archaeological assemblages.
+This understanding has been developed primarily through the field of fracture mechanics (e.g. Cotterell and Kaminga etc., Speth 1972) and controlled (e.g. Speth, Pelcin, Dibble etc.) and replicative experimentation (e.g. Eren etc.).
 These approaches have each their own strengths and weaknesses; however, one way to understand the differences between them is in the directionality of inference.
-Fracture mechanics starts with first principles, or laws drawn from physics and material sciences in particular, concerning how fractures should form in brittle solids to then make predictions about how flakes should look (size and shape) under varying conditions (where the core is struck, the hammer type, how the platform is prepared, the angle of strike, etc.).
-To the contrary, controlled and replicative experiments and studies of actual lithic assemblages look at empirical regularities in size and shape under varying conditions to build statistical models of flake formation from which one can try to infer first principles.
-Both approaches are, of course, valid and useful, and the relationship between what is learned from actually doing (experiments) and what is learned from knowing how it should work in principle (fracture mechanics) is circular with each informing the other in an iterative loop.
+Fracture mechanics starts with first principles, or laws drawn from physics and material sciences in particular, concerning how fractures should form in brittle solids to then, through explicit mathematical equations, make deductive predictions about how flakes should look (size and shape) under varying conditions of force application and properties of the solid.
+To the contrary, controlled and replicative experiments have been used as experiential approaches where observation of varying conditions of flaking and core preparation (where the core is struck, the hammer type, how the platform is prepared, the angle of strike, etc.) leads inductively to building of statistical models of flake formation without going explicitly into the first principles of solid fracture..
+Both methods for understanding flake formation —applying mathematical models of first principles of fracture mechanics and building statistical models between observed experimental variables — are, of course, valid and useful, and the relationship between what is learned from actually doing (experiments) and what is learned from knowing how it should work in principle (fracture mechanics) is, or should be, circular with each informing the other in an iterative loop.
+Without this, we would be compelled to study flake formation and the underlining principles of fracture through attribute analysis of archaeological assemblages.